 Check out what’s under the hood using a dipstick test.
 To check the engine condition, start the car to check the sound and the color produced by the exhaust.
 Check under the car to see if there is any leakage of liquid from the engine—leaked oil may indicate damaged oil seals or a degraded engine.

 It is a mortal sin to buy a car without test driving it first—whether you are buying a new or especially a used vehicle.
 Don’t fully rely on the assurance of the sales agent or seller, who is far more concerned about disposing of the unit sooner.
-Set an appointment for a test drive and spend enough time to test the merchandise before giving up your wallet.
+Set an appointment for a test drive and spend enough time to test the merchandise before giving up your hard earned money.